 Bookmakers offer odds for matches, fixtures and outcomes and the punter bets against the agency, while for exchanges, the odds of an event are determined by other users within the market and the punter bets against the fellow betters.

-For betting beginners, it is advised that traditional betting agencies - such as bet365 and William Hill - are used to place bets instead of exchanges - like Betfair and Matchbook - due to the simpler system and format.
+For betting beginners, it is advised that traditional betting agencies - such as William Hill - are used to place bets instead of exchanges - like Betfair and Matchbook - due to the simpler system and format.
 Professional bookmakers such a Pinnacle and SBOBet are preferred by experienced, serious betters due to their lower margins across a limited menu of tradtional betting markets.